arfai1213/AWS-SOA-C02/README.md

 #### `InstanceLimitExceeded` error - reached the limitation of the number of instances you can launch in a region.
 (20 by default)
 #### `InsufficientInstanceCapacity` error - AWS does not currently have enough available on-demand capacity to serve your request
 ### Instance Status check failed - try rebooting the instance
+### Lost of private key - detach the root volume from the instance and attach it to another instnace + modify the authorized_keys file on the volume

 ### Placement Groups
 - By default